absolunet/docs-node-ioc/src/docs/03_first-steps/04_create-a-service/en.md

 We attempt to find the todo with the received ID.
 If it does not exists, we throw an error.
-Notice that our controller made a `existById` check before going forward with the update.
+Notice that our controller made an `existById` check before going forward with the update.

 Notice that we do not reassign the todo in the array.
 Since the reference is still the same, the todo in the array is pointing to the same object as the `todo` constant.